noisebridge/PythonClass/lessons/pandas-intro/pandas-intro.md

 -10 no true query processing layer
 -11 slow no multicore distributed algos

 note: this might be a paid system, and since the time of this announcement Wes's company was acquired

+    import pandas as pd
+    import numpy as np
+    import matplotlib.pyplot as plt
+    pd.options.display.mpl_style = 'default'
+    %matplotlib inline

+Resources:
+[Greg Reda's tut](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/) listed in official docs
+[Practical Business Python](http://pbpython.com/simple-graphing-pandas.html) simple graphing, but there's lots more on this site